MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Description of the MiStImm computational model

 The probability of a \emph{division of weak kind} of a Th cell is given by

-The purpose of division of weak kind is to establish a stable contact between self antigens, B cells reacting to self with a weak affinity, and Th cells reacting to self peptides with a intermediate, standard affinity.
+The purpose of division of weak kind is to establish a stable contact between self antigens, B cells reacting to self with a weak affinity, and Threg cells reacting to self peptides with an intermediate, standard affinity.

 The probability of a \emph{division of intermediate kind} of a Th cell is given by